Untranslatability: Register

 Although Thai has words that can be used as equivalent to English "I", "you", or "he/she/it", they are relatively formal terms (or markedly informal).
 In most cases, Thai people use words which express the relation between speaker and listener according to their respective roles.
 For instance, for a mother to say to her child "I'll tell you a story", she would say "แม่จะเล่านิทานให้ลูกฟัง" (mae ja lao nitaan hai luuk fang), or "Mother will tell child a story".
 Similarly, older and younger friends will often use sibling terminology, so that an older friend telling a younger friend "You're my friend" would be "น้องเป็นเพื่อนพี่" (nawng pen peuan pii), would translate directly as "Younger sibling is older sibling’s friend".
 To be translated into English correctly, it is proper to use "I" and "you" for these example statements, but normal Thai perceptions of relation are lost in the process.

-Similar phenomena can also be observed in Indonesian.
+A similar feature can also be observed in Indonesian.
 One may use the formal form of pronouns, which are generally distinct from the informal/familiar forms; however, the use of these pronouns does not evoke sufficient friendliness or intimacy, especially in spoken language.
 Instead of saying "Anda mau pesan apa?", a waiter/waitress will most likely say "Bapak/Ibu mau pesan apa?" (lit.
-'Sir/Madam wants to order what?').
-Both expressions are equally polite; however, the latter is more sympathetic and friendly.
+'Father/Mother wants to order what?').
+The two expressions are equally polite; however, the latter is more sympathetic and friendly.
 When conversing with family and relatives, most Indonesians also prefer using kinship terminology (father, mother, brother, sister) when addressing older family members.
 When addressing younger family members, informal pronouns are more prevalent.